interaction-technologies/3_Gesture/README.md

 # Lab03_Gesture

-Source code and resources for the third lab on **Interaction Technologies: Physical Interfaces** course.
+Source code and resources for the third lab on **Interaction Technologies** course at FH Salzburg.

-Lecture notes are located here: [03_Lab03 - Gesture.pdf](https://wiki.mediacube.at/wiki/images/9/9b/03_Lab03_-_Gesture.pdf)

 | Folder | Contents
 | --- | --- |